-There’s been an awful lot of packing, unpacking and re-packing again for me recently following the change in wind season and traveling back to the Northern Hemisphere ready for Europe to blow.
+There’s been an awful lot of packing, unpacking and re-packing again for me recently following the change in wind season and travelling back to the Northern Hemisphere ready for Europe to blow.
 It’s got me really thinking about what I can and can’t do without in my luggage: some things I really appreciate having with me as they’re not so easy to just pick up once overseas.

-Kiteworld Magazine have just listed Progression Kitesurfing Videos as one of their ‘Travel Essentials’ in their newly launched 2016 Travel Guide, and I thought it might be interesting to know what seasoned kiters deem to be their coveted luggage items.
+Kiteworld Magazine has just listed Progression Kitesurfing Videos as one of their ‘Travel Essentials’ in their newly launched 2016 Travel Guide, and I thought it might be interesting to know what seasoned kiters deem to be their coveted luggage items.

 iPhones are great, but damn

 – Sam Medysky

 For me, it’s got to be my chemical free anti-mosquito plug as I’m always next to the water and seem to be irresistible to them.
 A year ago I was living out of my campervan in Tarifa and getting attacked daily until I spent €9 on this electric plug.
 It omits a noise mosquitos hate (but humans can’t hear) and I’ve never been bitten when using it since!

 For the rest of the Progression team – it’s travel weighing scales for Rob as he has so much camera gear so he has to be careful that his bags are not overweight and get ripped off at the airline check-in desks.
 I don’t even need to ask what Karl’s is as I have heard him going on enough about how he’ll never leave the country without a roll of duct tape.
 He’s been known to use it to repair kit as well as tape up his own shoulder!